Installing the MODX CMS

 Installing MODX is relatively easy.
 If you have a localhost setup on your home computer (with XAMPP, for example), you can install MODX there fairly quickly.

-The process is simple and a good step-by-step set of instructions for installing MODX Evolution can be found here.
-The notes below are mainly for MODX Evolution, though most apply to MODX Revolution as well.
-If you are installing MODX Revolution, look here.
-I've also written a three-part series of blog posts on installing MODX with much more detailed information on My Blog.
+The process is simple.
+If you are installing MODX Revolution, look at this page from the MODX official documetnation site: Installing MODX Revolution.
+I've also written a three-part series of blog posts on installing MODX with much more detailed information on Installing MODX Revolution.

 Once the database is set up, the files are uploaded, and you've created the manager/includes/config.inc.php file as directed in the instructions, you simply point your browser to https://yoursite.com/install and follow the instructions.
 Select a good strong password which includes both letters and numbers and don't use any words found in a dictionary.
 Be sure to enter it carefully and write it down!.